meetgeekai/meetgeek-mcp-test/README.md

 ### Getting Your MeetGeek API Key

 1. Log in to your MeetGeek account
-2. Navigate to Settings or Account Settings
+2. Navigate to Integrations
-3. Look for API Keys or Developer Settings
+3. Look for Public API Integration
 4. Generate a new API key if you don't have one
 5. Copy the API key for use in your configuration